 Store each memory away somewhere safe because you need to draw from them the next time you have a bad run.
 I call it my ‘mental toughening up bag’.
 It’s full of bad experiences.
 When I’m having a bad time, I remind myself that I’ve been here before and survived.
 The more bad runs I’ve survived, the more I know I do not need to quit.

 7. You never hear people say “I wish I hadn’t done that session.”

 When you toss that coin to decide if you will or won’t run, make sure it lands on will.
 When you’ve managed to do that run, however reluctantly, there’s an extra feel good factor that you will be rewarded with, rather than regrets at missing another session.

 8. Focus on that medal, focus on the crowds, the buzz, your friends and family cheering you on.

 Imagine yourself crossing the finish line with a huge smile on your face.
 On the day, these things will give you a massive adrenaline boost.
 All the work you do now will be rewarded.
 Constantly remind yourself that you are training for a day you never want to forget rather than a day you wish to forget, or a day that could have been better had you trained better.

 Overloading is gradually making your body do more, either making it run faster or longer.
 You increase gradually so that your body can adapt to the new demands.
 That’s why marathon training never seems to get any easier.
-Overtraining on the other hand, is when you ask too much, too soon.
-Signs of overtraining might include symptoms such as constant fatigue, sleeplessness and a reduced immune system.
-If you think you may be overtraining, you may need to cut back.
+Over training on the other hand, is when you ask too much, too soon.
+Signs of over training might include symptoms such as constant fatigue, sleeplessness and a reduced immune system.
+Sadly over training all too often can cause injury just when your training is peaking.
+Good training programs now factor in easy weeks so that your body can adapt.
+(Being a woman in my 50’s, having total rest weeks helps me enormously as my body needs more repair time) If you think you may be over training, you may need to cut back.
 Seek advice if you are unsure.

 10. Get regular sports massage.